All Episodes

 That's the point.

-Most companies are don't have a no force dispatch policy, but uh Star was one of the companies I'd work for that had well the first company I'd work for that had Okay.
+Most companies don't have a no-force dispatch policy, but Star was one of the companies I'd worked for that had it.

 This didn't just happen, and there just isn't some couple of guys randomly offended and doing something about it.